WomenInTechCincinnati/git-real/WomenWhoCode.md

 and garnered sponsorship from organizations like KPCB, Paypal, Etsy, Heroku, Yelp, and many others.

-### Mission WWCode is a global non-profit organization dedicated to inspiring
+### Mission WWCode is a global non-profit organization dedicated to inspiring - blah blah
 women to excel in technology careers by creating a global, connected community of women in technology.

+this line is being edited by Cindy

 ### Vision Our goal is to connect 1 million women in tech by 2019

 ### Key Initiatives
-- Free technical study groups
+Free technical study groups
 - Events featuring influential tech industry experts and investors
 - Career and leadership development
 - Hack nights